tom-doerr/agent_aider_worktree/README.md

 # Agent Aider Worktree

-**A CLI tool:** Manage git worktrees with AI-assisted development workflow using aider.
+**Agent Aider Worktree** is a CLI tool that manages git worktrees with AI-assisted development workflow using aider.

 ## Features